Code-Institute-Submissions/Simon-Game-23/README.md

 Features

 Functionality
-A random seqence of sound and light buttons get is generated and presented to the user by the CPU.
+a randomly generated sequence of colours/panels will be show to the user.

 The user is the required to repeat the random sequence of colours/panels in the same order as deployed to them be clicking on the relevant colours/panels (this can be done with a cursor on laptop/desktop devices, or a finger/thumb on touch devices.
 A valid user input initiates the next round where the same sequence is replayed, but with an additional step.)

 When users click/press on any colours/panels, they will see a light colour fill the selected colours/panels that confirms the click/press .
 Users will only be able to click/press the colours/panels when the randomly generated sequence is finished.
 The colours/panels are disabled at all other times.

-If a user inputs the wrong sequence, a notification by a specific sound accompanied with a text message will appear in the display area, after which the previous sequence replays and allows the user to try again.
-'Non-strict' mode allows for one mistake, any additional mistakes causes the user to lose the game and be presented with an accompanying pop up modal.
-The user can then click 'START' to restart the game.
-'Strict mode' allows for no mistakes, and the user is presented with the pop up modal after the first mistake.
-The user can then restart the game by pressing 'START'.
+If a user inputs the wrong sequence, a notification by all the colours/panels lighting up with a text message will appear in the display area, after which the previous sequence replays and allows the user to try again. ‘perfect-run’ does not allow mistakes, if a mistake is made the user will be presented a notification by all the colours/panels will light up with a text message will appear in the display area.
+The user can then let the game restarting. ‘super-speed’ reduces the time between  colours/panels lighting up. ‘unlimited-rounds’ will unlimited the set number of rounds the user can play.

-The round number corresponds to the number of button presses so that the user can see how many steps are in the current sequence.
+The round number is the indication of how long the sequence is.

-If a user wants to restart the game, they can click the 'RESET' button to do so.
+The game will already reset its-self and will indicate with a flash of all colours but if the user wants to update the game modifiers then If a user can click the ‘reset mods’  button to do so.

 A user can play in 'Default Mode', in which a new step in the CPU sequence occurs every 800 milliseconds.
 The user can also play in 'Hard Mode', in which the time between each step in a sequence reduces as the rounds progress.
 'Strict Mode' is compatible with any mode.